 When it comes to planning your next fundraising event, there are several factors that can influence your approach.
-These can include how well your past events have gone, how much money you have in your budget, and more.
+These can include how well your past events have gone, how much money you have in your budget, the size of your team, and more.

 If you’re looking for ways to make the most of your upcoming event, it’s a good idea to acknowledge the challenges that come with event planning and meet them head-on.
 For that reason, we’ve compiled 5 awesome ways to make the most of your next event, increase attendance, and maximize the funds you raise.

 - Promoting your event

 - Early incentives

 Keeping these points in mind will help you stay on track during your planning process and meet any obstacles with ease.
 Are you ready to take a closer look at how you can make your next event a success?
 Let’s dive in!